Ellis District Court Plan

 F. Minimum Eligibility Requirements for Appellate Wheel

-The Judge of the 443rd District Court shall maintain an Appellate Appointment List of qualified criminal appellate attorneys.
+The Judge of the 443rd District Court and 504th District Court shall maintain an Appellate Appointment List of qualified criminal appellate attorneys.

 Court appointed appellate counsel shall be selected on the basis of an appellate wheel or rotating list of appellate appointments, to be administered in a manner similar to the selection and appointment of trial counsel as described in this plan.

-In order to be approved for inclusion on the Appellate Appointment List, an application must be prepared and filed with the Judge of the 443rd District Courts, demonstrating that the following minimum eligibility requirements have been met:
+In order to be approved for inclusion on the Appellate Appointment List, an application must be prepared and filed with the Judges of the 443rd and the 504th District Courts, demonstrating that the following minimum eligibility requirements have been met:

 1. Licensed by the Supreme Court of Texas for at least four years and in good standing with the State Bar of Texas.